MCX Crude Oil Intraday Trading Strategy: The Professional Blueprint for the US Session

 - Profit/Loss Per Tick: ₹10 per lot

-- Who is it for: Beginners, part-time traders, and those testing new strategies with smaller risk capital.
+- Who is it for: Beginners, part-time traders, and those testing new algorithmic strategies with smaller risk capital.

-2. Margin Requirements and The Leverage Trap
+2. Margin Requirements and the "Hidden" Leverage Trap

-For a Mega contract trading at ₹6,500, the total contract value is ₹6,50,000 (6,500 × 100).
-The exchange typically blocks around 15% to 25% of this value as margin, depending on market volatility (India VIX).
-This means you need roughly ₹1,00,000 to ₹1,30,000 to trade a single Mega lot.
-For the Mini contract, the requirement drops proportionately to about ₹10,000 to ₹13,000.
+For a Mega contract trading at ₹6,500, the total contract value is ₹6,50,000 (6,500 price × 100 barrels).
+The exchange typically blocks around 20% to 25% of this value as margin, depending on current market volatility (India VIX).
+This means you need roughly ₹1,30,000 to ₹1,60,000 to trade a single Mega lot.
+For the Mini contract, the requirement drops proportionately to about ₹13,000 to ₹16,000.

 To prevent blowing up your account, you must strictly size your positions so that you never risk more than 1% to 2% of your total capital on a single trade.
 We built a dedicated MCX Crude Oil Position Sizer to automate this math for you.
-It tells you exactly how many Mega or Mini lots you are allowed to buy based on your stop loss.
+It tells you exactly how many Mega or Mini lots you are allowed to buy based on your technical stop loss.

 The Golden Window (6:30 PM to 10:30 PM IST):

-4. Strategy: The Wednesday EIA Inventory Play
+4. Strategy: The Wednesday EIA Inventory Masterclass

-5. Managing Taxes and Brokerage Costs
+5. Managing Taxes and Execution Costs